 To change your Course Name:

 1. Make sure the Edit Mode switch is “On" (this makes the entire menu and all options visible).

 2. Links to areas of the course which are hidden or have no content will display empty or crossed out box icons.

 3. Click the chevron to the right of any menu item to see the options for that item.

 4. Click the double-headed arrow to the left of any menu item to drag-and-drop it to a new location.

-5. Click the plus sign to the left of the course title for options to add content areas or links.
+5. Click the plus sign in the upper left of the Course Menu for options to add content areas or links.

 6. Click the “Edit Mode” switch to “Off” when you are done to see how this looks to students.

 For more information, see the step-by-step guide: Managing the Course Menu